 Many prospective patients want to know about prior malpractice suits when shopping for a new doctor.
 Others become interested in a medical practitioner’s prior malpractice history after a bad experience and are considering whether to pursue their medical malpractice lawsuit.

 Before we get into the nuts and bolts of checking out a doctor’s malpractice history, I feel obligated to offer at least a little cautionary wisdom.
-Just because a doctor has previously been sued for medical malpractice does not mean that they are a bad doctor.
+Just because a doctor has previously been sued for medical malpractice does not mean that they are a terrible doctor.
 The simple reason for this is that medical malpractice lawsuits are common.

 State Medical Board

 All states have a medical board that issues licenses to practice medicine within their state.
-They also handle disciplinary complaints against doctors and other licensed health care professionals.
+They also handle disciplinary complaints against doctors and other licensed healthcare professionals.
 This includes doctors who have had their licenses suspended or revoked.
 Most state medical boards publish certain information online about disciplinary actions against doctors, although the level and detail of information vary significantly.

 Searching Civil Court Records Online

-MJCS will provide you with the complete docket for a case, which means you can see a list and short description of everything that was filed in the case.
+MJCS will provide you with the complete docket for a case, which means you can see a list and a short description of everything that was filed in the case.
 However, MJCS does not allow users to pull up copies of the actual documents.